 Data Centers’ importance increased with pandemic when most of the things moved to online.
 It’s clear that live or on demand video streaming plays a crucial role in our modern society as people watch streaming videos on social media or the internet and share the content with their friends as part of their everyday lives.

-The global health situation as of today has accelerated this growth even more in the video streaming market.
+The global health situation of today has accelerated this growth even more in the video streaming market.
 Therefore, 2020 is the year when the largest number of interactive videos ever have been streamed.

-So, the question here is how infrastructure providers such as Data Centers and Cloud Networks can cope with these changes, and convert the trend into competitive advantage in order to grow their share in the market.
+So, the question here is how infrastructure providers such as Data Centers and Cloud Networks can cope with these changes, and convert the trend into a competitive advantage in order to grow their share in the market.